Discover the Joy of Minimalist Travel: The Ultimate Carry-on Packing list for Men

 Accessories

-Apart from our (shared) Klean Kanteen Wide Water Bottle, my Hammamas Towel, my Rudy Project Rydon Sunglasses and my UCO Titanium Spork, I also carry: our (shared) first aid kit, a travel clothes line, a reusable face mask and two Samsonite TSA 3-Dial Cable luggage locks (for the rare occasion I do need to check in my travel pack).
+Apart from our (shared) Klean Kanteen Wide Water Bottle, my Hammamas Towel, my Rudy Project Rydon Sunglasses and my UCO Titanium Spork, I also carry our (shared) first aid kit, a travel clothesline, a reusable face mask and two Samsonite TSA 3-Dial Cable luggage locks (for the rare occasion I do need to check in my travel pack).

 • Hammamas towel